What is fleet management? A complete guide to how it works and benefits

 - Minimizing operational costs and risks: From collisions to overhead costs, compliance fines to excessive fuel consumption, all fleets should assess their highest operational costs and work to reduce them with fleet management procedures.

 There is constant pressure to reduce the total cost of ownership, enforce fleet safety policies, minimize risk and increase productivity.
-Because of this, fleet managers use telematics technology, data analytics and software that can help them confront the many business challenges they face.
+Fleet managers use these core strategies in combination with a unified dashboard that includes the following to get a full picture of performance:

 What does a fleet manager do?